 Perlmutter Cancer Center Survivorship Program

-Our Survivorship Program connects you with the support and services that can help you transition to life after cancer.
-Our program is led by Dr. Marleen Meyers and supported by nurse practitioners and other nurses, social workers, registered dietitians, and integrative health specialists.
+Our Cancer Survivorship Program at NYU Langone’s Perlmutter Cancer Center provides support and services designed to help you transition to life after treatment.
+Our program is led by Dr. Marleen Meyers and supported by nurse practitioners, oncology nurses, social workers, registered dietitians, and integrative medicine specialists.

-Cancer can affect your relationships with others.
-Our social workers can help with issues related to intimacy, family dynamics, and financial challenges.
-If you are experiencing stress, anxiety, depression, fear, or any difficult emotions following treatment, we can refer you to a therapist for counseling.
-If starting a family is your goal, we can connect you with NYU Langone Fertility Center doctors.
+A nurse practitioner can talk with you about any challenges you may encounter and ways you can enhance wellness.
+Our social workers can help with issues related to intimacy and family dynamics, as well as any financial challenges you face.
+If you are experiencing stress, anxiety, depression, fear, or any other complicated emotions after treatment, we can refer you to a therapist for counseling.

-We also help with the short term and long term side effects of cancer treatment.
-This may include using conventional remedies as well as acupuncture, massage, and other integrative health treatments.
+In addition to conventional remedies for the physical and emotional side effects of cancer treatment, our experts may recommend integrative medicine therapies, such as acupuncture and massage.
 If you have difficulty remembering things or processing information, we can connect you with a neuropsychologist who can help.

 We also host programs, classes, and special events related to survivorship.

-The Survivorship Program is available to all current and former Perlmutter Cancer Center patients.
+The Survivorship Program is available to all current and former Perlmutter Cancer Center patients and their caregivers.
 Many services are free or covered by insurance.
-To learn more about our offerings, please contact your oncologist.
+To learn more about how we can help, please contact your doctor.